Crescent Mall: History

 The initial concept of Crescent Mall was first unveiled on 9 April 2008 by Phu My Hung Corporation.
 Skidmore, Owings and Merrill, and Design International were chosen as the master planners for Crescent Mall, with KORN Architekten, a German-based architecture firm as designers for the mall.
 Architect Axel Korn designed the building.
 The manager and leasing agent was Savills.
 The elevators and escalators were provided by Schindler and installed by Jardine Matheson.

 The groundbreaking ceremony was performed on 12 June 2009 and construction began in July that year.
 During the groundbreaking ceremony, Vietcombank formed a consortium with Vietinbank, Bao Viet Bank, Gia Dinh Bank, and Asia Commercial Bank to grant Phu My Hung Corporation a loan worth 1.2 trillion ₫ within 10 years.
-The mall had an invite-only preview by Phu Mu Hung Corporation to selected guests, largely international and luxury brands, on 28 January 2010, before making retail lots available for lease.
+The mall had an invite-only preview by Phú Mỹ Hưng Corporation to selected guests, largely international and luxury brands, on 28 January 2010, before making retail lots available for lease.